Adani's USD 1.2 bn copper plant to boost India's metal production | Headlines

 The plant will produce 500,000 tonnes of refined copper per annum in Phase I with byproducts -- nearly 25 tonnes of gold, 250 tonnes of silver, 1.5 million tonnes of sulphuric acid, and 250,000 tonnes of phosphoric acid.
 The Phase II expansion will increase the refined copper capacity up to 1 million tonnes per annum, sources said.

-''The copper complex construction (Phase I) is in the advanced stages, and the plant is expected to be operational in 2024,'' the second source said.
+''The copper complex construction (Phase I) is in the advanced stages, and the plant is expected to be operational in 2024,'' Prakash said.

 Adani's copper plant comes at a time when Vedanta Ltd is seeking to reopen a long-shuttered 400,000 tonnes plant at Tuticorin in Tamil Nadu.
 The country's biggest copper smelter is currently operated by Hindalco Industries Ltd, which also has a capacity of 0.5 million tonnes.

-''Its waste-to-value strategy envisages tapping into adjacencies and creating markets for copper slag in road construction, cement, and other applications,'' the second source said.
+''Its waste-to-value strategy envisages tapping into adjacencies and creating markets for copper slag in road construction, cement, and other applications,'' Prakash said.

 On impact of the plant on global prices of copper concentrate, sources said more copper concentrate assets would get operational in the future as a result of India's new exploration and auction policy.
 Also, upcoming mining projects across the globe are likely to boost the supply of copper concentrate in the medium term, leading to a demand-supply balance.

 ''Kutch Copper will be one of the most efficient copper smelters in India, with lower greenhouse gas emissions.
-Adani is striving to increase the share of renewables in the overall energy mix in our quest to be a proponent of 'green copper','' a source said.
+Adani is striving to increase the share of renewables in the overall energy mix in our quest to be a proponent of 'green copper','' Prakash said.

 On the operational front, the company is engaged in long-term supply agreements for the key raw material -- copper concentrate.
 This, along with strategic location and integrated value chain advantage, will help Kutch Copper to be one of the most sustainable and lowest-cost copper producers in the world.